marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 Java works on _type erasure_.
 In places where types are being passed as type parameters, the compiler just throws away the information of what the type was - substitutes it with ``Object``.
 Nothing will be emitted as part of compilation (the class files) that will tell you what type was used as an argument.
 But you will of course know if a class is a generic definition.

-When generics was introduced in Java, type parameters were added to existing collection types.
-As type erasure was used, the generic parameters could be omitted, and existing code would still compile.
-Nowadays, the compiler has become more strict in enforcing the use of generic parameters.

-The JVM has no runtime concept of an instantiated generic class (close type).
+The JVM has no runtime concept of an instantiated generic class (closed type).
 The discovery of type arguments is reliant on code trickery in order to persist that information for others to consume.
 We will dig into that soon.

 ## .NET Runtime generics

 .NET has runtime support for generics.
 The generic type parameters are stored in the assembly - in the metadata together with the CIL bytecode.
 Upon executing a program, the CLR (.NET Runtime) loads all metadata, verifies it, and uses it to determine how to Just-in-time (JIT) compile the bytecode into machine code in a way that is optimized for the CPU of machine it is running on.

-It is aware of generics and make smart choices on how to allocate memory based on the type being passed as a type parameter.
+The runtime is aware of generics, and make smart choices on how to allocate memory based on the type being passed as a type parameter.

-As mentioned before, due to generics being a runtime feature, new generic versions of the collection types - among them ``List<T>`` - were added when it was introduced.
-That way it was opt-in, and no existing code was broken.

 ## Reflection